NREL/EnergyPlus/design/FY2020/NFP-LowTempRadSysSurfTempCtrl.md

 Note that the text for the Field: Temperature Calculation Requested After Layer Number in Contstruction:InternalSource will also be modified to reflect this additional interpretation of this input field and the change to its interpretation for 2-D solutions.
 Here is the proposed additional text:

-In addition, this field is also used by the radiant system model when the user selects the SurfaceInterior control method.
+“In addition, this field is also used by the radiant system model when the user selects the SurfaceInterior control method.
 In this control type, the user is controlling the system based on a temperature on the interior of the slab.
 This field then also sets this point inside the slab for this control.
-Note also that when this field is used in conjunction with a 2-D solution (see next input field) that the interior temperature being calculated (and then used for control) will be calculated at the depth specified and at the mid-point between the tubing (not at the horizontal point in-line with the tubing).
+Note also that when this field is used in conjunction with a 2-D solution (see next input field) that the interior temperature being calculated (and then used for control) will be calculated at the depth specified and at the mid-point between the tubing (not at the horizontal point in-line with the tubing).”

+After the section in Construction:InternalSource entitled “Field: Tube Spacing”, a new field will be added: “Field: Horizontal Location of Control Temperature”.
+Here is proposed text for this new section:

+“This field defines the location of a control temperature point within the slab in the direction that is horizontal to the main direction of heat transfer.
+This is a dimensionless parameter between 0.0 and 1.0.
+It is interpreted as the distance perpendicular to the main direction of heat transfer and as a fraction of the total distance between the tubing where water is circulated and the mid-point between the neighboring piping.
+So, if the value here is 0.0, then the control point is at the tubing.
+If the value for this parameter is 1.0, then the control point is located at the mid-point between the tubing.
+For any fraction between 0.0 and 1.0, EnergyPlus will locate the control point as close as possible to the user requested position.
+For more information on this parameter and the 2-D solution for radiant systems in EnergyPlus, please refer to the Engineering Reference.”

 ## Input Description ##

-Changes need to be made to existing descriptions (see previous section).
+Changes and additions need to be made to existing descriptions (see previous section).

 ## Outputs Description ##